 What it Means to Take Japan Seriously

-* It is time for some general propositions.
+Chapter 11 05/12/2000 12:56 Page 1 11.
+The late-development effect in schooling and education* It is time for some general propositions.
 I will offer three.
 Other things being equal (we’ll consider what things later), the later development starts (i.e. the later the point in world history that a country starts on a modernization drive): G G G the more widely education certificates are used for occupational selection; the faster the rate of qualification inflation; and the more examination-oriented schooling becomes at the expense of genuine education.
 Let us look at each of these in turn. . . .
 THE MORE JOBS DEPEND ON QUALIFICATIONS Chapter 3 has already tried to show how and why educational qualifications counted for more in Japan than in Britain.
 To be sure, ‘late development’ is not the only factor.
 Britain’s non-reliance on formal qualifications was extreme, even among early developers, partly, presumably, because Britain has never since Cromwell experienced the sort of modernizing spurt which in Napoleonic France created the Grandes Ecoles, or at least established them in such a position that they soon acquired very important qualifying functions for government and industry.
 But the ‘late-development effect’ is clear.
 Certificates undoubtedly counted for more in Sri Lanka in the 1950s than for, say, Japan in the 1910s; more for Kenya in the 1960s than for Sri Lanka in the 1950s.
 It is easy enough to explain why.
-Part of it is the later developer’s need to catch up fast - by importing knowledge and skills in formal educational packages.
-The most important part is the general tendency of the late developer to...
+Part of it is the later developer’s need to catch up fast - by importing knowledge and skills in formal...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.